-Documentation can be a sometimes daunting word for business and legal professionals.
-Many times two parties come to a solid verbal agreement, but then contracts and other documents can take seemingly forever to iron out.
-To guide you through the process, here’s more information on 5 common types of business documents that you and your organization should be using to help streamline your business processes.
+Documentation can be a daunting word for business and legal professionals.
+Many times two parties come to a solid verbal agreement, but then contracts and other documents can take what feels like forever to iron out.
+To guide you through the process, here’s more information on 7 common types of business documents that you and your organization should be using to help streamline your business processes.

 1. Proposals – These can be in form of a simple quote, a statement of work, or even a full RFP submission.
 Whether it’s a proposal for video production, public relations or marketing agency, each type is different.
 These documents, sometimes called a Statement of Work, can require days of back and forth communications with multiple rounds of edits, it is important to have a central place to house them so that you don’t miss any important details.
 Living in a connected world, it’s essential to stay on top of your proposals to be able to quickly refer to details of the negotiation.